contrapunctus-1/chronometrist/doc/assist.md

 # Chronometrist-Assist
+This is highly experimental and not in a usable stage, and thus lives in the `assist` branch.

 ## basic outline
 1. user defines `chronometrist-patterns-list` in the form `'(("PROJECT" :PATH ... :MODE ... :REASON ... :HIDE ...) *)`